Radius17/JavaScript-FancyboxM/README.md

 ##Fancybox-M
 ####Modified version of fancybox 1.3.4
-This is an unofficial version and is unsupported by Fancybox's author, however it works as is.
+This is an unofficial version and is unsupported by Fancybox's author, however it works AS IS.

 You may use it ONLY at your own risk ;)